iPadOS 14 has added more features to Apple Notes. Can this app ever replace third-party note-taking apps?

 Organisation levels | 2 | 5 |

-Both apps support universal search.
-You can search all your documents (including handwritten notes) on the homepage.
-Notability can search through specific folders, which Apple Notes can also do.
-However, Apple Notes goes an extra mile to focus your search on:
+In both apps, you can search all your documents (including handwritten notes) on the homepage.
+You can even search specific folders.
+In Apple Notes your search can focus on:

 - Shared notes